DanielSnor/Zpravobot.news/DOCS/settings.md

 ### REPOST_ALLOWED - boolean
 REPOST_ALLOWED option is a boolean and changes the behaviour of the filter script.
 If this is true, reposts of someone else's are allowed and will be reposted.
-In case this is not wanted because you are interested only in original posts and not reposting, set it to false, and all reposts will be skipped.
+If this is not wanted because you are interested only in original posts and not reposting, you can just set it to false, and all reposts will be skipped.

 Example:
 ```